Does Cold Weather Cause a Cold?

 Being cold doesn’t give you a cold, but cold weather can increase your risk of getting sick.
 Lower body temperatures suppress the body’s immune system and help some viruses thrive.
 Specifically, the rhinovirus (one of the most common causes of the common cold) thrives at temperatures slightly below our body temp.

 FACT: Rhinovirus infection proliferates in temperatures between 33–35 °C (91–95 °F), the temperatures found in the nose.
-This means, oddly enough, having a cold nose can increase your risk of getting a cold, just as one might have assumed long before science.
+Oddly enough, having a cold nose can increase your risk of getting a cold, just as one might have assumed long before science.

 FACT: Viruses and bacteria, not cold or wet weather, cause infections.
 The common cold is never directly caused by the weather.
 The relationship between being cold and getting sick is indirect.